 Cooking is a SNAP

-- Increase confidence to plan and prepare meals at home.
+- Increased confidence to shop for and prepare healthier meals at home.

-- Move 30 minutes a day, most days of the week
+- Achieving the recommended 30 minutes of physical activity most days of the week.

 This course is currently being offered exclusively by University of Minnesota Extension SNAP-Ed and EFNEP programs.
 To learn more or find out if there is a class scheduled near you, contact us.
 Cooking is a SNAP will be available outside of Minnesota late-2019 or early-2020.